Check for these red flags before agreeing to an app's service agreement

-Do you read an app's Terms of Service agreement before you click that you accept or agree?
+Do you read an app's terms of service agreement before you click to accept or agree?
 If you don't, you're not alone.
 Research has shown that very few people actually take the time to read what an app or website is asking them to agree to -- even when, in the case of one study, participants unknowingly agreed to give the company at hand their future first-born children.
 The lengthy documents aren't often designed to be understood, other researchers have concluded.

 "The option of reading through the terms of service or privacy policy is not easy.
-It's not accessible," Nader Henein, a senior research director and fellow of information privacy at Gartner, told CNET.
+It's not accessible," said Nader Henein, a senior research director and fellow of information privacy at Gartner.
 "If you've had lawyers write up the policy, there's a good chance that someone without a law degree and a good half hour of time to dedicate to it will not be able to decipher exactly what it's asking for."

 But don't worry -- we're here to help.
 Here are three red flags to look out for before you hit "agree" on a privacy policy to download an app or use a service.